-Perhaps, like Sarah (Genesis 18:11) and Hannah (1 Samuel 1-2) she remained barren because God had a greater plan for her.
-Her barren state would heighten the sense that her impending pregnancy was a miracle.
+Could it be that, like the great fore-mother Sarah (Genesis 18:11) and the childless Hannah (1 Samuel 1-2) she remained barren because God had a greater plan for her?

-Zechariah had been chosen by lot to enter the sanctuary of the Temple and offer incense as part of the daily worship at the Temple – only the single priest who had been chosen by random lot, and therefore by God’s hand, could enter the sanctuary.
+Zechariah had been chosen by lot to enter the sanctuary of the Temple of Jerusalem and offer incense as part of the daily worship at the Temple – only the priest who had been chosen by random lot, and therefore by God’s hand, could enter the sanctuary.